zacharski/cpsc405/bootloader.md

 **How do you think GRUB knows that the sector that contains our initial OS code contains real OS kernel code?**

 If you think 'magic numbers' you would be correct.
 Specifically, BIOS looks for a multiboot header.
-If it finds a multiboot header the BIOS first switched to [protected mode](https://en.wikipedia.org/wiki/Protected_mode), loads the OS kernel and starts execution.
+If it finds a multiboot header, the BIOS first switches to [protected mode](https://en.wikipedia.org/wiki/Protected_mode), loads the OS kernel and starts execution.

 ## The multiboot header